-Segment assets include all tangible assets, intangible assets and current assets with the exception of interest in a joint venture, current tax recoverable, deferred tax assets and other corporate assets.
+Segment assets include all tangible assets, intangible assets and current assets with the exception of current tax recoverable, deferred tax assets and other corporate assets.
 Segment liabilities include all liabilities with the exception of current tax payable, deferred tax liabilities and other corporate liabilities.

 Revenue and expenses are allocated to the reportable segments with reference to sales generated by those segments and the expenses incurred by those segments or which otherwise arise from the depreciation or amortisation of assets attributable to those segments.
-Segment revenue and expenses do not include the Group's share of revenue and expenses arising from the activities of the Group's joint venture.

-The measure used for reporting segment (loss)/profit is "(loss)/profit before taxation".
+The measure used for reporting segment profit/(loss) is "profit/(loss) before taxation".